jasonwubz/aslr_buster/README.md

 ## Important Notes:
 Run this in a folder that contains only the vulnerable program.

-## ASLR Buster Script
+## How the ASLR Buster Script Works

 This script is the main script that is responsible for exploiting the buffer overflow vulnerability in a vulnerable C program.

 We have imported various libraries and other scripts like payload generator, bin handler, seg fault finder etc., to achieve our objective.
+The only third party libraries are the click and capstone modules.

+Click is a module used for handling user prompts.

+The capstone module is used to disassemble the bytes of the binary.
+We use capstone to disassemble only sections of the binary that has the executable flag as we have non-executable stack enabled.
+We use readelf -S binary_file to obtain the section information.
+The capstone will output the assembly code equivalent of the bytes we input where we can then use regex to match the output strings for the gadgets that interest us.

 The script starts off with prompting the user/attacker to enter the vulnerable c program name whose buffer overflow vulnerability is to be exploited.
 A user can then choose the probe method for the exploit.
 We have included 4 probe methods to perform the attack which are default probing, probing with payload as an argument, filename, and argument and filename together.
 The script also enables the user to enter the maximum payload size to be used for exploitation.